jannerm/intrinsics-network/README.md

 All of the code to render the training images is in `dataset`.
 1. Make an array of lighting conditions with `python make_array.py --size 20000`.
 See the parser arguments for lighting options.
 An array with the defaults is already at `dataset/arrays/shader.npy`.
-2. `python run.py --category motorbike --output output/motorbike --low 0 --high 100 --repeat 5` will render 100 composite motorbike images (numbered 0 through 100) along with the corresponding images.
+2. `python run.py --category motorbike --output output/motorbike --low 0 --high 100 --repeat 5` will render 100 composite motorbike images (numbered 0 through 100) along with the corresponding intrinsic images.
 It will reuse a given motorbike model 5 times before loading a new one.
 (Images of the same model will differ in orientation and lighting.)

 The saved images in `dataset/output/motorbike/` should look something like this: